Reviews and Testimonials

 Patient Reviews and Testimonials

-The decision to undergo cosmetic surgery, whether on the breast, body, face or nose, is a big one.
+The decision to undergo cosmetic surgery, whether on the breasts, body, face or nose, is a big one.
 It requires thorough research and consideration of the procedure, surgical risks and costs.
-Ultimately, you’ll have to decide if it’s really going to be worth it.

 Previously, word of mouth was the best way to get recommendations about individual surgeons and recommended surgical options.
 You could seek information from your GP, your friends and your family.